-Moringa School co-founder Frank Tamre did leave the company he co-founded with Audrey Cheng but he left at his own will and was not evicted or coerced to leave.
+Audrey Cheng, co-founder and CEO Moringa School says that co-founder Frank Tamre left the company he co-founded but willingly and was not evicted or coerced to leave.

 Speaking to TechMoran, Cheng, Moringa School co-founder and CEO said, “We didn’t ‘evict’ Frank.
 It was a mutual understanding and agreement – like any other business partners, we realized our visions didn’t not align.”

 Cheng confirmed to TechMoran that she bought out Tamre’s shareholding and the deal was reached amicably.
 Tamre is set to launch his version of Moringa School but for kids, like Andela’s Teen Code Africa.